Link Building Services

 Why link building services become risk

-A fixed number of links per month is easy to buy and hard to defend.
-It ignores topical relevance, destination-page quality, anchor context, editorial standards, indexability, and whether links are even the constraint.
+| Level I: Link packages | They sell quantity before understanding the SERP | A fixed number of links per month is easy to buy and hard to defend.
+It ignores topical relevance, destination-page quality, anchor context, editorial standards, indexability, and whether links are even the constraint. |

-DR, DA, and traffic estimates can help filter opportunities, but they do not prove a placement will help.
-A link on an irrelevant site with no buyer context is just a prettier receipt.
+| Level II: DR theatre | They optimize for metrics that can be gamed | DR, DA, and traffic estimates can help filter opportunities, but they do not prove a placement will help.
+A link on an irrelevant site with no buyer context is just a prettier receipt. |

-Link building fails when money pages are weak, linkable assets do not exist, internal links are broken, and the brand has no source-worthy evidence.
-Authority needs somewhere credible to land.
+| Level III: Authority without assets | They build links to pages that do not deserve them | Link building fails when money pages are weak, linkable assets do not exist, internal links are broken, and the brand has no source-worthy evidence.
+Authority needs somewhere credible to land. |

-We map the authority gap, improve target pages, define acceptable placement criteria, build linkable assets, pursue relevant editorial mentions, and report links by why they should matter, not just that they exist.
+| Level IV: Searchmaxxed | Authority built around commercial proof | We map the authority gap, improve target pages, define acceptable placement criteria, build linkable assets, pursue relevant editorial mentions, and report links by why they should matter, not just that they exist. |

 Step 1: Diagnose the authority gap